Skip to main content

 • Bada Khayal: Its slow tempo is perfect for the elaborate melodic improvisations that characterize Bada Khayal singing.

-• Dhrupad Sangeet: The taal's dignified pace complements the meditative and grand style of some Dhrupad-ang compositions.
+• Dhrupad Sangeet: The taal's dignified pace complements the meditative and grand style of some Dhrupad-ang compositions, often accompanied by the Pakhawaj in taals like Chautaal.

 • Thumri: The expressive and romantic nature of Thumri can be enhanced by the intricate and spacious rhythm of Jhumra.